microsoftgraph/msgraph-sdk-powershell/src/Mail/beta/docs/New-MgBetaUserMailFolderChildFolder.md

 # New-MgBetaUserMailFolderChildFolder

 ## SYNOPSIS
-Create a new mailSearchFolder in the specified user's mailbox.
+Use this API to create a new child mailFolder.
+If you intend a new folder to be hidden, you must set the isHidden property to true on creation.
+This API is available in the following national cloud deployments.

 ## SYNTAX